Richard Williams Morgan: Ancient British Church

 In 1866 Jules Ferrette, also known as "Mar Julius", arrived in England with papers showing that he had been consecrated as Bishop of Iona by the Oriental Orthodox Bishop of Homs in Syria, Mar Bedros, with powers to ordain other bishops in Britain.
 At some point Ferrette met Morgan, and, suggests Anson, "found a kindred spirit in this erratic, unstable, hot-headed Welsh clergyman".
 In about 1874, when Morgan was serving as curate in Marholm, near Peterborough, Ferrette allegedly consecrated him as "Pelagius I", Bishop or Hierarch of Caerleon-upon-Usk and (the details are disputed) Patriarch of a new "British Church" – later to be known as the "Ancient British Church".

 Brandreth reports a later claim that Morgan was "obsessed with the vision of a British Church that should restore the doctrine and discipline of the days before St Augustine".
-In 1878 Morgan, as "Pelagius", published an Altar Service of the British Church, in the Preface of which he repeated his conviction that "The British Church was founded by the Apostles and Apostolic Missions A.D.
+In 1878 Morgan, as "Pelagius", published an Altar Service of the British Church, in the preface of which he repeated his conviction that "The British Church was founded by the Apostles and Apostolic Missions A.D.
 49 – four centuries before the Foreign Roman Papal Church was founded in Kent by Pope Gregory and St. Augustine".
-There seem to be no records of the early activities of Morgan's British Church (if any) – Pearson comments on similar church foundations: "These churches were made up predominantly of bishops, with a few priests and deacons and hardly any laity".
+There seem to be no records of the early activities of Morgan's British Church, if any.
+Pearson comments on similar church foundations: "These churches were made up predominantly of bishops, with a few priests and deacons and hardly any laity".
 However, in 1879 Morgan consecrated Charles Isaac Stevens, a former Reformed Episcopal Church presbyter, as his "perpetual coadjutor with the right of succession".
 Several later churches, in England and abroad, were to claim apostolic succession through Stevens, Morgan and Ferrette.

+Death

-In spite of his involvement with the British Church, Morgan served as curate twice more in English parishes, in Stapleton, Shropshire in 1882–83, and in Offord D'Arcy, Huntingdonshire in 1886–88; in 1888 he retired and moved to Broadstairs in Kent, but died on 22 August 1889 in Pevensey, Sussex.
+In spite of his involvement with the Ancient British Church, Morgan served as curate twice more in English parishes, in Stapleton, Shropshire in 1882–83, and in Offord D'Arcy, Huntingdonshire in 1886–88; in 1888 he retired and moved to Broadstairs in Kent, but died on 22 August 1889 in Pevensey, Sussex.